 The idea that people can become Christians by attending church doesn’t feel right to me.
 I think it might work better the other way around — become a Christian first, then find a group of Christians to associate with (which will probably be a church).
 Or, more likely, the two things happen more-or-less together – becoming a Christian and associating with Christians.

 The latter is what happened to me.
 I came to know Christ in 1996.
 I had been associating with Christians for a while before that, but much more so after I discovered just who Jesus really is.
 I don’t think I had much choice about becoming a follower of Christ.
 I was sort of pushed and pulled into it by the Holy Spirit.
 He planted a seed in me — a deep desire to know more and more.
 I studied and accumulated numerous credit hours in various theological areas and eventually was invited to go through ordination.
 I did so and became a pastor and served in churches until 2015 when I retired.
-I have served as a hospital chaplain, participated in home ministries, served in prison ministry, and foreign mission trips.
+I have served as a hospital chaplain, participated in home ministries, served in prison ministry, and foreign mission work.
 (On those trips I discovered that some places aren’t so kindly to Christians — but He watches out for His own.)

 The desire to know more about Christ and to think and behave more like Him actually becomes a process that lasts a lifetime.
 (It is happening to me and could be happening to you.)
 The process is called sanctification.
 Through that process we become increasingly unlike other people in our thoughts and behavior.
-It’s a wonderful feeling.
+It’s actually a wonderful feeling.

 My book “Worshiping Alone” is meant to help bring us closer to God, but it is also intended to be a resource and guide along the path of sanctification.
 You can learn more about the book and where to find it under the heading “Book” on this website.